figtools/figgy.dev/tabs/sandbox.md

 **Figgy is driven by live events.
 To demonstrate it, your Sandbox actions will be broadcast to everyone on this page, so have some fun!**

+Logged in?
+Try downloading and running our sample Dockerize app!
+[See Figgy in action](https://github.com/figtools/figgy.python-reference)